-New York University School of Law and Graduate School of Arts and Science (GSAS) offer coordinated dual degree programs leading to a Juris Doctor (JD) and either a PhD or MA degree in four Arts and Science disciplines:
+New York University School of Law (Law) and Graduate School of Arts and Science (GSAS) offer coordinated dual degree programs leading to a Juris Doctor (JD) and either a PhD or MA degree in two Arts and Science disciplines:

 Students enrolled in these dual degree programs will work closely with faculty advisors in both the School of Law and GSAS to develop an integrated program of study and research.
 The programs are particularly aimed at students interested in pursuing academic careers.
 We expect that students who complete the JD/PhD program will be strong candidates for faculty positions in both law schools and in arts and sciences programs.
 The JD/MA programs provide rigorous interdisciplinary training for students interested in legal academia, but also for students who plan to pursue other career paths related to law.

 These coordinated programs reduce the amount of time required to complete both degrees.
 The School of Law will count 12 credits of GSAS coursework toward the total of 83 credits required for the JD degree, typically allowing dual degree students to complete their JD coursework in five semesters rather than the usual six.
+All coursework must be approved by the respective program to count towards the dual degree program.
 Likewise, some law school coursework will count toward the PhD and MA program requirements, allowing students to accelerate the completion of those degrees.
 For students in the JD/MA program, both degrees are typically conferred at the end of four years (eight semesters) rather than the usual five years to complete both degrees separately.
 For students in the JD/PhD program, the JD is typically conferred at the end of the fourth year, while the student continues to complete the PhD requirements.